Welcome to NAM's Digital Settlement Forum

 To securely destroy information or data that no longer needs to be retained by NAM

-To store information related to NAM’s business and customers required to be retained for business and legal purposes
+To store information related to National Arbitration and Mediation (NAM)’s business and customers required to be retained for business and legal purposes

 Video conferencing solutions